 The standard of medical treatment in Botswana's major towns is generally good.
-Many doctors in private hospitals in Botswana are locals educated elsewhere, returning to their home country to practise medicine.
+Many doctors in private hospitals are locals educated elsewhere, afterwards returning to their home country to practise medicine.

 While mobile clinics are available in remote areas, health facilities are more limited further from urban areas.

 Private healthcare in Botswana is expensive.
 Outpatients are generally asked to pay cash before receiving treatment.
 Moreover, for emergency services, patients may only be treated if they have health insurance.
-So, to ensure access to the best quality of care and medical treatment in Botswana, expats should invest in a good health plan.
+So, to ensure access to the best quality of care and medical treatment, expats should invest in a good health plan.

 Health insurance in Botswana

 If expats travel outside of Botswana regularly or will be returning home, it’s a good idea to purchase an international health plan, which will cover them wherever they go.

 Expats in Botswana should ensure their health plan covers medical evacuation.
 If their employer provides medical cover, they should also evaluate whether it is comprehensive enough to provide for their specific needs.